North Thailand Family Tour

 Beginning with an unusual public transport tour of Bangkok’s famous sites and its lesser-seen back streets, we’ll head north via the ruined, ancient capital and now UNESCO World Heritage Site, of Sukhothai to Chiang Mai, Thailand’s northern capital.
 From here we’ll continue into the forests, valleys and hills of Chiang Rai and Mae Salong – the infamous former Golden Triangle Region – for an exciting journey by foot, road and river, including overnight stays as guests in hill-tribe villages.

-This is a private family tour and therefore can be organised on dates to suit your family and does not have set dates.
-The price is based on a family of 4 sharing two twin/double rooms.
-Flights are extra and vary according to the season.
-Please ask for our most competitive quote.
+Our North Thailand family tour is run as a private tour and therefore can be organised on any dates to suit your family while any activities included can be tailored to suit your particular family’s age group and preferences.
+The price is based on a family of 4 sharing two twin/double rooms while flights are extra and vary according to the season.
+(Please ask for our most competitive quote.)

-For those with a few more days to spare get the most out of your airfare with one of our various beach and island stay extensions – suitable for any time of the year, and available on request.
+For those with a few more days to spare – and to get the most out of your airfare – we also offer a variety of beach and island stay extensions.
+These include option son both the Andaman Sea Coast and the Gulf of Thailand so, again, are suitable for any time of the year.

 Here's an idea of what you can expect to do and see day-to-day.

 Day 1 - Bangkok - arrival and time to explore the area

 Arrival in Bangkok and check in to a comfortable, downtown hotel in the City’s Banglamphu district.
 Afternoon to relax, recover from your jet-lag by the pool or explore the area’s lively markets and street-life before a welcome local-style Thai dinner.

 Day 2 - Bangkok - city tour with a difference